SusilSaud/Diabetes-Prediction-System/README.md

 # Diabetes-Prediction-System
-This is a Python-Django project using Logistic Regression Algorithm
+This is a web app Python-Django project using Logistic Regression Algorithm